 Updated May 5, 2020: Tower Of God animator claims Season 1 was finished before coronavirus.

 This article provides everything that is known about Tower Of God Season 2 (Kami no Tou Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Kami no Tou Season 2 release date predictions: Is late 2022 possible?
+Kami no Tou Season 2 release date predictions: Is 2024 possible?

 As of the last update, Crunchyroll, WEBTOON Production, or any company related to the production of the anime has not officially confirmed the Tower Of God Season 2 release date.
-Nor has the production of a Tower Of God sequel been announced.
+However, the production of a Tower Of God sequel was announced on August 6, 2022.

 Once the news is officially confirmed this article will be updated with the relevant information.

-In the meantime, it’s possible to speculate about when, or if, the Kami no Tou Season 2 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Kami no Tou Season 2 premiere date will occur in the future.

-Assuming that the leaked info from the animator is correct, it’s possible that Tower Of God 2 will come out in late 2022.
-If that’s the case, the time frame for the Tower of God Season 2 release date will need to be officially confirmed by Winter or Spring 2022 at the latest.
+Assuming that the leaked info from the animator is correct, it’s possible that Tower Of God 2 will come out in late 2023.
+If that’s the case, the time frame for the Tower of God Season 2 release date will need to be officially confirmed by Winter or Spring 2023 at the latest.
 Otherwise, it’s predicted that the Tower of God Season 2 release date will be in 2024.